[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 [Guest Post] How CBD Lube Changed My Sex Life When My Body Forgot How to Orgasm by Hattie Gladwell

 Today’s guest post comes from Hattie Gladwell (she/her,) a freelance journalist whose work I have been reading and enjoying for a while.
-This is her first piece for C&K.
+This piece on how Dani Pepper O CBD lube was a game-changer for her is her first post for C&K.

 I loved this story because struggles with orgasm are so, so common, especially for cis women and other people with vulvas.
 The limited cultural narratives around sex can make us feel that we should all be having the most amazing sex, all the time and without ever talking about it.